fukaraadam-workspace/chrome-extension-nextjs-template/packages/app-ui/README.md

 ## Usage

-- Regular nextjs scripts can be used to run application as a web app.
+- Regular Next.js scripts can be used to run application as a web app.
 Run `npx http-server ./out` after build to serve static export.

 ## Structure